WARSAW, 8 September 2020

 After months of silence, the EBU has finally unveiled their plans for the Junior Eurovision 2020, with some good news and bad news.
 The good news is, the Junior Eurovision Song Contest will take place, unlike its cancelled adult counterpart.
 The bad news is that it won’t be a Junior Eurovision as we know it.

 What do we know?
 We know that thirteen broadcasters have agreed to participate in Junior 2020, making the upcoming JESC the second smallest we have had so far.
 Only the 2012 and 2013 contests had fewer participants, at a meagre twelve.

 Who is in and who is out?
 Seven countries have withdrawn from the 2019 line up: Australia, Ireland, Albania, Wales, Portugal, Italy and North Macedonia are all absent.
 However, fresh faces to the contest Spain, Kazakhstan and France are back for 2020, being joined by regular participants Russia, Malta, Netherlands, Serbia, Armenia, Georgia, Ukraine, Belarus and Poland.
 Germany is set to debut at the contest.

 Belarus are perhaps the biggest surprise of the line-up.
-The Slavic state, which is currently experiencing severe internal disputes, was set to reveal their entries earlier this month and failed to meet its own deadline.
-Their presence indicates that they haven’t put aside their interesting Junior Eurovision, being one of only two countries to participate in every edition thus far. (the other being the Netherlands)
+The Slavic state, which is currently experiencing severe internal disputes, was set to reveal their entries earlier this month and failed to meet their own deadline.
+Their presence indicates that they haven’t put aside their interest in Junior Eurovision, being one of only two countries to participate in every edition thus far. (the other being the Netherlands)